Hole 1 – Par 4

-This is the longest par 3 on the golf course and a test for most players.
-Bunkering runs from tee to green and will punish anything short and left.
-A beautiful yet potentially disastrous hole that generally plays downwind to a very difficult putting surface.
+One of the longest par 3 on the golf course and a test for most players.
+Bunkering runs from just beyond tee to green and will punish anything short and left.
+A beautiful yet potentially disastrous hole that generally plays downwind to a large putting surface with subtle undulations.

 Hole 14 – Par 4

-A dramatic and demanding tee shot to a narrow fairway with bunkers on the right and water to the left.
+A dramatic and demanding tee shot to a narrow fairway with a fairway bunker guarding the right side and water to the left.
 A very precise approach shot is required across the water to a green that has a bunker to catch anything right and grass swales on the left.
 A chance to pick up a shot in you can negotiate the trouble and read the green correctly.